Lauenburg: History

-Saxe-Lauenburg was a duchy until 1 July 1876, when it was incorporated into the Royal Prussian Province of Schleswig-Holstein.
+In 1296 the duchy of Saxe-Lauenburg was partitioned from Saxony (the other part becoming Saxe-Wittenberg), which persisted until the 19th century.
 Lauenburg served as the ducal capital until 1616, when the castle burnt down.
 In 1619 the capital was moved to Ratzeburg.
-The area of the duchy was roughly identical with that of today's district.
+The area of the duchy was roughly coterminous with today's district.
+From 1689 the duchy was in a personal union with Lüneburg-Celle, from 1705 Brunswick-Lüneburg (commonly known as Hanover) and from 1714 also Great Britain and Ireland.

+During the Napoleonic Wars the area was briefly incorporated into the First French Empire as part of the Bouches-de-l'Elbe department.
+After the Napoleonic Wars Lauenburg was acquired by Prussia from Hanover in exchange for East Frisia; Prussia then ceded it to Denmark in exchange for its part of Pomerania (which had been Swedish Pomerania).

+It remained in Danish hands until 1864 when they lost it in Treaty of Vienna following the Second Schleswig War.
+It entered a personal union with Prussia in 1865 and on 1 July 1876 it was incorporated into the Prussian Province of Schleswig-Holstein.

 In medieval times Lauenburg was a waypoint on the Old Salt Route, while today it is the southern terminus of the Elbe-Lübeck Canal.

-Between 1945 and 1982, Lauenburg served as West German inner German border crossing for cars travelling along Bundesstraße 5 between the Soviet Zone of occupation in Germany (till 1949), thereafter the East German Democratic Republic, or West Berlin and the British zone of occupation (till 1949) and thereafter the West German Federal Republic of Germany.
+Between 1945 and 1982, Lauenburg served as a West German Inner German border crossing for cars travelling along Bundesstraße 5 between the Soviet Zone of occupation in Germany (until 1949, thereafter the East German Democratic Republic, or West Berlin) and the British zone of occupation (until 1949 and thereafter the West German Federal Republic of Germany).
 The traffic was subject to the Interzonal traffic regulations that between West Germany and West Berlin followed the special regulations of the Transit Agreement (1972).